-The disease is rare, has unknown cause and develops gradually over months and years in people over the age of 50 (rarely before).
-Tissue testing from muscle is crucial for diagnosis.
+The disease is rare, has an unknown cause and develops gradually over months and years in people over the age of 50 (rarely before).
+Tissue sample from muscle is crucial for the diagnosis.

 - Men are attacked somewhat more often than women.

 - The average age at diagnosis is 67 years (ref.
 Dobloug C, 2015).

 It often takes 6-8 years from symptom onset to final diagnosis.